UT-Covid/episimlab/paper.md

 # Statement of Need

 `Episimlab` is a Python package that provides a common framework for rapid development of complex compartmental disease models.
-The framework enforces a modular paradigm of model development, providing a library of atomic `process`es that can be aggregated into `model`s.
-The core `process`, named `ComptModel` in the API, is the only `process` shared by all `Episimlab` models.
-`ComptModel` implements a Gillespie algorithm that supports Markovian models in discrete time [@gillespie], and it supports a generic model of compartmental disease.

 `Episimlab` provides sufficient boilerplate such that the user can quickly instantiate a basic compartmental model.
-Simple models such as the SIR model are not unique to `Episimlab`; they have a long history of use in disease modeling since their origin in the early 20th century [@Ross1916; @Ross1917; @Ross1917pt3; @Kermack1927].
+Basic models such as the SIR model are not unique to `Episimlab`; they have a long history of use in disease modeling since their origin in the early 20th century [@Ross1916; @Ross1917; @Ross1917pt3; @Kermack1927].
-More recently, various implementations of compartmental models have been made publicly available and easily usable as open-source software packages (refs).
+More recently, various implementations of compartmental models have been made publicly available and easily usable as open-source software packages [@Miller2019; @epydemic; @Jacob2021; @Gleamviz2011].
 These packages are valuable because they simplify execution of many simple compartmental models, but their usage is limited to the discrete handful of model structures that are published with the package.
 In addition, such projects rarely support complex models with more than 5 or 6 compartments, presumably because complex models are difficult to develop and reproduce.

 While inspired by these previous works, `Episimlab` aims to support development of models with arbitrary complexity.
 It gives the user flexibility to define key components of their compartmental model, such as the dimensionality of the Markov state matrix, the number of compartments, and custom stochastic behavior.
+This is accomplished by enforcing a modular paradigm of model development.
+The package provides a library of lightweight Python classes, known as `process`es in the API, which comprise a model when combined with other `process`es.
+The core `process`, named `ComptModel` in the API, is the only `process` shared by all `Episimlab` models.
+`ComptModel` implements a Gillespie algorithm that supports Markovian models in discrete time [@gillespie], and it supports a generic model of compartmental disease.
+Therefore, `Episimlab` does not support models that run in continuous time, are defined using differential equations, or are agent-based.

-Of note, the comparable Python package `epydemic` [@epydemic] also supports a generic model of compartmental disease.
+Of note, the comparable software such as `epydemic` [@epydemic] and GLEaMviz [@Gleamviz2011] also support a generic model of compartmental disease.
-It does not, however, support arbitrary dimensionality in input variables or in the Markov state matrix.
+They do not, however, support arbitrary dimensionality in input variables or in the Markov state matrix, thereby limiting their usage to simulations running in fixed-dimensional space.

-`Episimlab` was designed with epidemiological use cases in mind, via collaboration with data scientists and epidemiologists in the UT Austin COVID-19 Modeling Consortium.
+`Episimlab` was designed with epidemiological use cases in mind via collaboration with data scientists and epidemiologists in the UT Austin COVID-19 Modeling Consortium.
 Specifically, prototypes of `Episimlab` were used in studies forecasting hospital burden due to the COVID-19 epidemic in Austin, Texas [@Pierce2020report; @Pierce2020ieee].
 Although the package was originally intended for use by epidemiologists, `Episimlab` is useful for anyone developing Markovian models of disease spread.
 The package is useful for students because it provides a minimal, approachable boilerplate for developing basic models in pure Python.